-For Director-At-Large: Ingrid Montes
+For director-at-large: Ingrid Montes

-Honors: ACS Volunteer Service Award, 2012; ACS Fellow, 2010; International Union of Pure & Applied Chemistry Fellow, 2006; Igaravidez Award, ACS Puerto Rico Section, 2006; Salute to Excellence Award, Committee on Community Activities, National Chemistry Week coordinator, 2004; Chemical Education Award, ACS Puerto Rico Section, 1999; Academic Excellence & Productivity Award, University of Puerto Rico, 1997
+Honors: IUPAC 2017 Distinguished Women in Chemistry or Chemical Engineering Awards, ACS Volunteer Service Award, 2012; ACS Fellow, 2010; Igaravidez Award, ACS Puerto Rico Section, 2006; Salute to Excellence Award, Committee on Community Activities, National Chemistry Week Coordinator, 2004; Chemical Education Award, ACS Puerto Rico Section, 1999; Fellow International Pure & Applied Chemistry, 2006; Academic Excellence & Productivity Award, University of Puerto Rico, 1997.

 Candidates will not be notified of comments left on this webpage.
 To contact this candidate directly, e-mail ingrid.montes2@upr.edu..